Skip to content

 compilationFiles List[str] | None

-Extra files that should be placed alongside the code file during its compilation, such as testlib.h, jngen.h, etc.
+Extra files that should be available during the compilation of the code file, such as testlib.h, jngen.h, tgen.h, etc.

 []